Which course is right for you depends both on your interests and on the requirements of your particular major or program.

 • Phys 215: Introduction to Quantum Physics.
 Offered every spring.

-• Phys 218: Oscillatory and Wave Phenomena.
+• Phys 238: Intermediate Physics Laboratory.
 Offered every spring.

 Advanced Courses